-The importance of light-matter interaction calls for more insights into cooperative effects in a medium when light passes through.
-However, analysis of cooperative response of a dense medium is a challenge because of the combination of the strong short-range divergence $(1/r^3)$ and the long range of the dipolar field and the ensuing dipole-dipole interactions.
+The importance of light-matter interaction calls for more insights into cooperative effects found in a medium when light passes through.
+However, analysis of cooperative response of a dense medium is a challenge because of the combination of the strong short-range divergence $(1/r^3)$, the long range of the dipolar field, and the ensuing dipole-dipole interactions.
 The literature is replete with approximations.
-In this dissertation we promote an alternative approach, numerical simulations of classical light propagating in a medium of classical induced dipoles.
-Starting from quantum field theory for both atoms and light, it has been shown that such an approach is valid and gives the same results as the full quantum theory basically when photon recoil and saturation of the atoms may be neglected.
+In this dissertation we promote an alternative approach: numerical simulations of classical light propagating in a medium of classical induced dipoles.
+Starting from quantum field theory for both atoms and light, it has been shown that such an approach is valid and essentially provides the same results as the full quantum theory when photon recoil and saturation of the atoms may be neglected.
 We develop software objects in C++ to carry out classical light propagation studies in an (in principle) arbitrary collection of classical dipoles, and use them to understand the emergence of the cooperative effects in common geometries.
-Our early simulations of inhomogeneously broadened samples with stationary atoms have sharpened and modified traditional theory of cooperative effects.
+Our early simulations of inhomogeneously broadened samples with stationary atoms have sharpened and modified the traditional theory of cooperative effects.
 The more recent simulations with moving atoms verify existing theoretical predictions and reveal new features in spectroscopic observations that can also be categorized as cooperative.

 \section{Outline}

 In Chapter 2, the theoretical basis of the research is reviewed.
 A fundamental notion of quantum optics, the semi-classical theory of the interaction between a two-level atom and a classical light field, is briefly reviewed.
-The polarizability of an atom regarded as a damped two-level system is particularly emphasized.
+Then, the polarizability of an atom regarded as a damped two-level system is particularly emphasized.
 Additionally, we introduce the local-field corrections, Clausius-Mossotti relation, and the Lorentz-Lorenz formula in this chapter.
 These are critical in discussions of cooperative effects that we will have later in the dissertation.

 Chapter 3 qualitatively describes two typical of cooperative effects in a system of strongly interacting dipoles.
-While observing the spontaneous emission from a dense sample, the emitted field intensity is much stronger and the duration of the pulse is much shorter than would be the case for independent atoms.
-We recap Dicke's pioneering work on superradiance in this chapter.
-On the other hand, in the frequency domain, besides the generic Lorentz-Lorenz shift in the absorption spectrum brought on by the local-field corrections, another type of shift called collective Lamb shift can be observed in a dense sample because atoms are correlated with the virtual photons of the QED vacuum.
-We emphasize superradiance and CLS here as they are phenomena that repeatedly come up in our research.
+While observing the spontaneous emission from a dense sample, the emitted field intensity is much stronger, and the duration of the pulse is much shorter than would be the case for independent atoms.
+We recap Dicke's pioneering work on super-radiance in this chapter.
+In addition, in the frequency domain, besides the generic Lorentz-Lorenz shift in the absorption spectrum brought on by the local-field corrections, another type of shift called collective Lamb shift can be observed in a dense sample, because atoms are correlated with the virtual photons of the QED vacuum.
+We emphasize super-radiance and CLS here as they are recurring phenomena in our research.
 In the last section of this chapter, the exact definition of cooperativity is discussed before we embark on further calculations and simulations.